rethinkdb/rethinkdb-rs/4-rethinkdb-in-practice/data-modeling-in-rethinkdb.md

   run()
 ```

-To get all posts for a given author, we can use the `eq_join` command,
-similarly to how we'd do a `JOIN` in a relational system.
-Here is how
-we could get all posts along with the author information for William
+In a relational database, we'd use a `JOIN` here; in RethinkDB, we use the `eq_join` command.
+To get all posts along with the author information for William Adama:
-Adama:

 ```python
 # In order for this query to work, we need to have a secondary index